 WHAT IS THE MINNESOTA STATUTE OF LIMITATIONS FOR A CHILD?

 Our personal injury attorneys are frequently asked if the statute of limitations for a child is different than an adult, or how long does a child have to sue if they are injured in an accident.
 For adults in general, with most injury cases, the statute of limitations in Minnesota is six years from the date of the accident.
-However, there are many exceptions to this rule that have shorter limitations periods, so you should definitely talk to an attorney soon after your accident so that we can explain the limitations period for your particular case.
+However, there are many exceptions to this rule that have shorter limitations periods Therefore, you should definitely talk to a lawyer soon after your accident so that we can explain the limitations period for your particular case.
 For example, there are some situations where if the injury occurred because of the condition of property, e.g. if someone tripped and fell in a parking lot, the statute of limitations could be two years.
 Also the statute of limitations in medical malpractice cases is generally four years.
 The limitations period for a wrongful death claim in MN is usually three years.
 There are also different requirements for cases against bars for a drunk driver accident, the government, and other situations.

 When it comes to children, the general rule for how long they have to sue is either six years (the regular statute of limitations) or until their 19th birthday, whichever is later.
 For example, in a case one of our lawyers had recently, the child was bitten by a dog at age 3, but they came to us when the child was 17.
 In that case the statute of limitations for the child’s injury case would normally be 6 years (i.e. until the child was 9 years old), but was extended by Minnesota law to the child’s 19th birthday.
 However, there are some situations where this extension does not apply, so we recommend you talk to an experienced lawyer soon after the accident to discuss the specifics of your child’s case and the time limit to start a lawsuit.